shubhampawar/CDK_Demo/README.md

 The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to define your cloud application resources using familiar programming languages.

 ## Lambda-S3-Trigger
-When files are uploaded in S3 bucket it triggers a lambda function and file metadata(filename,bucketname) is written in dynamodb.
+When files/objects are uploaded in S3 bucket it triggers a lambda function and files metadata(filename,bucketname) is written to dynamodb table.

 <p align="center">
   <img src="https://github.com/shubhampawar/CDK_Demo/blob/main/cdk-demo.png" />
 </p>

-## Build and Deploy

-The `cdk.template.json` file tells the CDK Toolkit how to execute your app.
+## AWS CDK Toolkit setup

+Install the AWS CDK Toolkit.
+The toolkit is a command-line utility which allows you to work with CDK apps.
+The AWS CDK uses Node.js (>= 10.13.0, except for versions 13.0.0 - 13.6.0).
+A version in active long-term support (14.x at this writing) is recommended.

+Open a terminal session and run the following command:

+    $ npm install -g aws-cdk

+You can check the toolkit version:

+    $ cdk --version

 ### Python setup